Luhar8/CS544_Inventory_Management/README.md

 ## Notes
 - Ensure that the server is running before starting the client.
 - All operations (add, update, delete) will reflect in the inventory list after each action.

+## Youtube Link
+Below is the youtube link describing about project: https://youtu.be/qtuT_YFrgF8